Joe Milazzo II, PE

 Natalie has been a member of the RTA staff since 2011, and previously served as RTA Marketing and Policy Manager and RTA Operations Manager.
 She is a graduate of N.C.
-State University with a Bachelor of Arts degree in Communication, and is currently pursuing a Master of Professional Studies in Community and Economic Development at Penn State.
+State University with a Bachelor of Arts degree in Communication, and is currently completing a Master of Professional Studies in Community and Economic Development at Penn State.

 Contact Natalie at 919.664-7062 or email@example.com